Salt Palace (arena): First Salt Palace

+Building history

 Ground was broken for the county's "civic auditorium" in March 1967, and the Salt Palace opened in the summer of 1969 at a cost of $17 million with a seating capacity of 10,725.
 Later expanded to 12,666 seats, the venue was the home of the Utah Stars of the American Basketball Association from 1970 to 1975, the Salt Lake Golden Eagles hockey club from 1969 to 1991, and the NBA's Utah Jazz from 1979 to 1991.

+Built on land that was once the "Little Tokyo" area of the city, construction was pushed by Salt Lake's bid committee for the 1972 Winter Olympics, which included Gen. Maxwell E. Rich, president of the Greater Salt Lake Chamber of Commerce, Gov. Cal Rampton, and Salt Lake Tribune publisher John W. Gallivan.

 From 1980 until the arena's closing, the arena was officially named the "Salt Palace Acord Arena" in memory of Thayne and Lorraine Acord.
 The elevation of the arena at street level was approximately 4300 ft above sea level.

+Construction on an expansion to increase the building's exhibit space was started in December 1981 and dedicated on November 9, 1983.
+The project increased the building's footprint north to South Temple street and west, across 200 West street (which had to be tunneled under the new addition to avoid being closed off).
+This exhibit space addition was not demolished in the 1990s, but incorporated into the new convention center.

-In 1994, three years after the Jazz moved into the new Delta Center (now Vivint Arena), the Salt Palace was demolished.
+In 1994, three years after the Jazz moved into the new Delta Center, the Salt Palace was demolished.
 A convention center of the same name stands on the site today.